 I have recently discovered that many people don’t know what to expect and demand from a service provider.
 That’s why I decided to share with you this fresh piece of advice on productivity software and service providers.
-It may rescue your life, time and money.
+It may save your life, time and money.

 A tale about an unhappy customer and a service provider with no profit